greater-than/Obsidian-Tracker-Plus/README.md

-# Obsidian Tracker Plugin
+# Obsidian TrackerGT Plugin

 ![GitHub release](https://img.shields.io/github/v/release/greater-than/Obisidian-TrackerGT)

 <img src="./docs/images/screenshot_v1.9.png" width="800">

 This is an [Obsidian](https://obsidian.md/) plugin that helps you track and visualize data from notes.
-It is a continuation of the Tracker plugin from @pyrochlore, which had not seen any updates since August, 2021.
+It is a continuation of the [Tracker](https://github.com/pyrochlore/obsidian-tracker) plugin from [@pyrochlore](https://github.com/pyrochlore), which had not seen any updates since August, 2021.
+Releases here start at 1.0.11.
+If you are looking for a prior release, you can find it in the original repo.

 [Here](./docs/Examples.md) is a table containing simplified examples showing what you can track.

+Contributions are welcome.
+I will do my best to respond within one day to any feature requests, comments, or pull requests.
+I do not want total ownership over this plugin--I just want to keep it alive!

 ## What's New

-Version 1.12.0
+Version 1.11.0

 - Support for inline dataview fields.
 Thanks, @Laharah

-Version 1.11.0

 - Adds ability to track boolean properties.
 Thanks, @bnjbvr

 Version 1.10.0